h-lakshman/desktop-app/README.md

 1. Run the application using `cargo run`
 2. A window titled "Desktop Activity Monitor" will appear
+3. Enter a task name in the input field (required)
-3. Click "Start Monitoring" to begin recording
+4. Click "Start Monitoring" to begin recording (only enabled after entering task name)
-4. Click "Stop Monitoring" to end the session
+5. Click "Stop Monitoring" to end the session
-5. Close the window to exit the application
+6. Close the window to exit the application

-The application will show real-time status updates about mouse movements and keyboard actions in the window.
+The application will show real-time status updates about mouse movements and keyboard actions in the window, including the current task being monitored.

 ## Requirements